asuh/frontend-setup/readme.md

 For more installation options, see the [RVM documentation](https://github.com/wayneeseguin/rvm#installation).

+In rare cases that you need to reopen multiple shell windows, you need to run the following command in all your open shell windows:

+    $ source /Users/{username}/.rvm/script/rvm

+Replace {yourusername} with your computer's user name which can be found right in your Terminal's prompt.

 After it's done, quit and relaunch Terminal, then run this command:

     $ rvm | head -1